How to Choose a Copper Saucepan (& Why)

 So if you’re curious about copper and want to see what the hype is about, start your journey with a copper saucepan.

 Copper also spreads heat evenly from base to rim, which means that if you want to heat a sauce, porridge, or water, every inch will cook at the exact same time and temperature.
-This is especially helpful when cooking large pots of chilli, stock, and more, but since copper is an investment, it’s better to experience copper’s alchemy—and decide whether it’s a game-changer for you—in a smaller saucepan first.
+This is especially helpful when cooking large pots of chilli, stock, and more, but since copper is an investment, it’s better to experience copper’s alchemy – and decide whether it’s a game-changer for you – in a smaller saucepan first.

 Construction

-The more copper a pan has, the better it will be at responding to heat.
-The following pans are constructed of 90% copper, with a lining of stainless steel (10%).
-The reason copper needs to be lined with a different material is because it is a reactive metal, meaning it will impart a metallic flavour onto acidic foods(tomatoes and other fruit, citrus, and wine-based sauces, for example).
-But a stainless steel lining ensures that’s not the case.
+The more copper a pan has, the better it will respond to heat.
+Most of our copper pans are constructed of 90% copper, with a lining of stainless steel (10%).
+The reason copper needs to be lined with a different material is because it is a reactive metal, meaning it will impart a metallic flavour onto acidic foods (tomatoes and other fruit, citrus, wine-based sauces).
+A stainless steel lining ensures that’s not the case.

-Sometimes you’ll see copper pans lined with tin, which serves a similar purpose—however, because tin is not as durable as stainless steel, it needs to be re-tinned every few years.
-So while we love tin-lined for specialist pieces, it’s not our top choice for a saucepan that’s meant to be used often.
+Sometimes you’ll see a copper pan lined with tin, which serves a similar purpose.
+However, because tin is not as durable as stainless steel, it will need to be re-tinned every few years.
+So, while we love tin-lined copper pans for specialist pieces, it’s not our top choice for a saucepan – a tool you'll be using very frequently.
+Tin-lined copper pans are also not compatible with induction hobs.

-This traditional construction of a copper pan has one major downside: It is not compatible with induction hobs.
-Luckily, heritage companies like Mauviel and DeBuyer applied their experience from nearly 200 years of crafting copper cookware to engineer copper pans for induction hobs (more on that below).
+Copper pans will work on all hobs, including electric and the AGA, but they will not work on induction hobs.
+This is because induction hobs rely on magnets to conduct heat, and copper is not naturally magnetic.
+But induction hob users, fear not: heritage companies like Mauviel and De Buyer have applied their nearly 200 years of experience crafting copper cookware to engineer copper pans for induction hobs (more on that below).

 Cleaning & Care